treangenlab/somatem/docs/tool_status-quicknotes.md

 - **Sylph**: test module for profile with example data from repo works

 - **Emu**: Works with example from repo.
 Copied full nf-core style from gms_16S (tuple input w meta, `ext.args`)
+  - feature integration: `taxburst`: Fails due to duplicate `Actinobacteria` for both class and phylum of Bifidobacteriales (confirmed in emu's db: `taxonomy.tsv`) ; _deleting this column makes taxburst work! : how to fix?_ ~ maybe update emu db with recent changes to phylum names?/
+    - Not a robust solution but could run with `errorStrategy: 'ignore'` in `taxburst`? [read more](https://www.nextflow.io/docs/latest/reference/process.html#process-error-strategy)

   1. Copied example from EMU repo
   2. fixed `meta` input with dummy value; solved conda issues with channel priority;
   3. Added `--db` copied from gms_16S repo